contradict/SampleReturn/README.md

 ##Mechanical
  * Double check camera FOV, perhaps new brackets
- * Stiffen Wheel Yokes?
+ * Stiffen Wheel Yokes? (might not be a good idea.  some flexibility is typical in lightweight designs, e.g. airplane wings)
  * Lighter deck plates?
- * Cut carousel to accommodate samples hanging below gripper fingers
+ * Cut carousel down 2" or so to accommodate samples hanging below gripper fingers
+ * Add lightweight omni-directional speaker for audio feedback

 ##User Interface
- * Speech Synthesis
+ * Speech Synthesis (or maybe just pre-recorded messages, e.g. "I found one!", "Picking one up", "Returning to home")
  * Soft Shutdown switch
  * Flashing Lights as described in rules
  * Mode Switch